Reference

 optimized_public_derivativepublic_resource_downloadprivate_source_only

-Contributor sites inherit platform services unless a plan explicitly allows override.
+Contributor sites inherit platform providers unless a plan allows a specific override.

 - Postmark delivery.